Your Genesys Blog Subscription has been confirmed!

 AI-based WEM tools can both improve and simplify forecasting and scheduling for managers by providing predictive and prescriptive insights.
 And they give agents visibility into their schedules, allow them to see their performance compared to their peers, track any coaching sessions they need to review, and schedule required training sessions.
 WEM empowers agents to own their success, he said.

-No matter the size of the organisation, customer experience leaders who use cloud contact centre solutions to make these five changes will start to see improvements in customer satisfaction across self-service, routing and agent utilisation.
+No matter the size of the organization, customer experience leaders who use cloud contact center solutions to make these five changes will start to see improvements in customer satisfaction across self-service, routing and agent utilization.
 And your employees will be happier and more engaged, too.